monaverse/mona-wallet-unity/README.md

 ### Usage
 1. Install the SDK following the steps described above.
-2. Add a WalletConnect ProjectId to the `MonaverseManager` component.
-   3. If you don't have a WalletConnect ProjectID, you can create one in [WalletConnect Cloud](https://cloud.walletconnect.com/).
 3. Drag and drop the [MonaverseModal](https://github.com/monaverse/mona-wallet-unity/tree/main/Assets/Monaverse/Modal/Prefabs) prefab to the first scene in your game.
 4. Open the modal at any time after `Awake`